stephenverderame/bril-compiler/README.md

 * `bril-rs` - Simple rust library for interfacing with Bril.
 Most of it is taken from Patrick LaFontaine from [https://github.com/sampsyo/bril](https://github.com/sampsyo/bril)
 * `cfg` - Library for constructing CFGs and performing data flow analyses.
+Currently implemented analyses include reaching definitions, constructing dominator trees, live variables, loop invariant instructions, and finding natural loops.
 * `bril2cfg` - Converts bril to dot graphs.
 Can convert to CFG graphs, display data flow analyses, and display the dominator tree.
 * `test` - Test directory for [TURNT](https://github.com/cucapra/turnt) snapshot tests.
-Most tests come from [https://github.com/sampsyo/bril](https://github.com/sampsyo/bril) benchmarks.
+Most tests come from [https://github.com/sampsyo/bril](the bril repo) benchmarks.
 * `dummy-pass` - Simply converts a bril program into a CFG and back into a bril program.
 Removes unnecessary jumps in the conversion process.
 * `local-dce` - Dead code elimination as a local optimization performed on basic